-You can use the TpT Digital Activities tool to teach online.
+You can use the TpT Digital Activities (now known as Easel) tool to teach online.
 Just pull up your favorite TpT PDF.
 Share your screen with your students.
 And start teaching!
 The interactive layer on top of the page allows you to type, write, draw, and highlight.
 What’s more?
 You can use a blank page as an online whiteboard!

 You know all about the learning cycle: direct instruction, modeling, guided practice, and assessment.
 Let’s look at some ways you can use the TpT Digital Activities Tool throughout the progression.

 For direct instruction, hit Create.
 You’ll see two options: Upload a File and Blank Activity.
 Choose Blank Activity.

 At the top of the page, you’ll see several tools.
 For teaching, you won’t need any answer boxes.
 But the text, pen, and highlight features will allow you to type, write, draw, and highlight directly on the screen.

 In the picture below, you can see that I created text boxes to set up my lesson.
 This can be done ahead of time.
 (Hint: Using command-C and command-V for cutting and pasting makes your life easier.)

 At the top of the screen, you’ll see three tabs.
 Choose Preview for instruction.

 While I was teaching and explaining, I used the pen and highlight tools.
 You can watch a video of the process here.

 I drew the number line with the pen tool (thin line), added tick marks in a different color.
 Then I used the highlight tool (thick line) to show where the number would be located on the number line.

 TpT Sellers often add mini posters and reference guides to their resources.
 These are great for virtual instruction.
 Just pull up the page as a TpT Digital Activity and start explaining.
 (This page, for example, comes from my fourth grade place value unit.)
 I love the way you can highlight and write on top of the page to emphasize key points.